 Hutt Lagoon can be easily accessed by road along the George Grey Drive, between Geraldton and Kalbarri.

-It’s also a spectacular sight as part of a scenic flight; contact Geraldton Air Charter to book this unforgettable experience.
+It’s also a spectacular sight as part of a scenic flight; contact Geraldton Air Charter or Shine Aviation to book this unforgettable experience.

 The lagoon is about 70 square kilometres with most of it lying a few metres below sea level.
 It is separated from the Indian Ocean by a beach barrier ridge and barrier dune system.
 Similar to Lake MacLeod, 40 kilometres to the north of Carnarvon, Hutt Lagoon is fed by marine waters through springs.